 Download a .p12

-If HexSign generated the CSR, it can also export the certificate as a password-protected PKCS#12 (.p12) file that pairs the certificate with its private key.
-Click Download .p12 from the certificate's detail page, set a strong export password, and import the .p12 into the keychain or CI secret store.
+HexSign can export the certificate as a password-protected PKCS#12 (.p12) file that pairs the certificate with its private key.
+Click Download .p12 from the certificate's detail page; HexSign generates a fresh random password and hands you the bundle ready to import into Keychain Access or a CI secret store.

 Revoke a certificate